fire-breathing-rubber-lemons/cs207-FinalProject/docs/milestone1.md

 ![](m1_table.png)

-This is conceptually the same thing that we did above when we differentiated symbolically using the chain rule and we find the same solution ___but___ notice that all we need to compue the the values of f(a) and f'(a) for each trace are the values in the row above (represented by corresponding colors in the table), and the differentiation rules for some simple elementary functions.
+This is conceptually the same thing that we did above when we differentiated symbolically using the chain rule and we find the same solution ___but___ notice that all we need to compute the the values of f(a) and f'(a) for each trace are the values in the row above (represented by corresponding colors in the table), and the differentiation rules for some simple elementary functions.
 There's no need to represent or store all those intermediate algebraic expressions symbolically.
 This is the beauty of automatic differentiation!

 Although this example is very simple for illustrative purposes, the same idea can be generalized to multivariate functions and higher order derivatives.